jasper-zheng/rewriting-activation-maps/README.md

 ## Related Study and Motivation

 In addition to improving the model performance and quality, modern approaches also focus on manipulating the trained network to produce outputs that are diverse from the original dataset.

+A previous study on [StyleGAN Encoder](https://github.com/eladrich/pixel2style2pixel) demonstrated a variety of facial image-to-image translation tasks, which encode real images into extended latent space W+.

 [Model Rewriting](https://github.com/davidbau/rewriting) showed that editing a network's internal rules allows us to map new elements to the generated image intentionally.